 Mr. Cosgrove continues to stay involved in his community as a member of the Desert Bar Association and the Living Desert Planned Giving Committee.
 Mr. Cosgrove has also been a member of the St. Theresa’s Church in Palm Springs for over sixty years, and currently sings in the choir.

-Attorney David Humphrey moved to the valley to join Cosgrove, Cosgrove & Humphrey in 2007 and became partner in 2010.
-Mr. Humphrey is a Certiﬁed Specialist in Estate Planning, Trusts, and Probate, as certiﬁed by the State Bar of California Board of Legal Specialization.
+Attorney David Humphrey moved to the valley to join Cosgrove, Humphrey & Weisman in 2007 and became a partner in 2010.
+Mr. Humphrey is a certified specialist in Estate Planning, Trusts, and Probate, as certified by the State Bar of California Board of Legal Specialization.

-Prior to joining Cosgrove, Cosgrove & Humphrey, Mr. Humphrey worked in Long Beach, California with the law ﬁrm of Prindle Decker & Amaro where his experience was in the area of business and trademark litigation.
+Prior to joining Cosgrove, Humphrey & Weisman, Mr. Humphrey worked in Long Beach, California, with the law firm of Prindle Decker & Amaro, where his experience was in the area of business and trademark litigation.

-Mr. Humphrey is very involved in the community and has previously been President of Indian Wells Rotary Club (youngest president of the Indian Wells Rotary Club to date), President of Desert Estate Planning Council, as well as a graduate of the Leadership Coachella Valley program.
+Mr. Humphrey is very involved in the community and has previously been President of the Indian Wells Rotary Club (the youngest president of the Indian Wells Rotary Club to date), President of the Desert Estate Planning Council, and a graduate of the Leadership Coachella Valley program.
+Mr. Humphrey currently serves on the board of Big Brothers, Big Sisters of the Desert.
 Mr. Humphrey is also a proud graduate of the University of Southern California.

 Mr. Humphrey lectures on a number of topics pertaining to Estates and Trusts including the following:

 – Who is the Fiduciary

 – Updates on Revocable Trust